plone/volto/README.md

 Volto works well with any modern (evergreen) browser, including their mobile
 flavors: Chrome, Firefox, Safari, Edge.

-We do not guarantee that browsers who were deprecated by their vendors (e.g. Internet Explorer 11) are supported by Volto.
-Although proven possible, it's known to be a huge effort and up to the integrator to provide support for it.
+We do not guarantee that deprecated browsers (e.g., Internet Explorer 11) are supported by Volto.
+Although proven possible, it's too great an effort to maintain.
+It is left to the integrator to provide support for it.

 ## Upgrades